-The Fred C. Swope Summer Undergraduate Research Program in Biology at the Virginia Military Institute was established in 1991 and in is named after one of VMI's most visionary Biology Department Chairmen, Dr. Fred C. Swope.
-This two-month program is designed to acquaint selected Biology undergraduate students with the philosophy, practices, and techniques of research.
-During the months of June through July the program engages the students in a research project with a faculty mentor.
-At the end of the summer students in the program organize a symposium that is presented to reflect the many facets of their undergraduate research training.
-Students in the program spend their mornings learning about the many skills and philosophies of the practice of science.
-Students also carry out research projects in the afternoons with a faculty mentor and acquire the ability to make scientific observations, collect and analyze data, and to synthesize this information in a meaningful context.
+The Dr. Fred C. Swope Summer Undergraduate Research Program in Biology at the Virginia Military Institute was established in 1991 and is named after one of VMI's most visionary Biology Department Chairmen, COL Fred C. Swope.
+This summer program in combination with Institute opportunities is designed to acquaint undergraduate students with the philosophy, practices, and techniques of research.
+During the months of May, June, and July students engage in a research project with a faculty mentor.
+At the end of the summer or during the following academic year students in the program present their research findings to the department's faculty and other biology majors.
 Students are encouraged to continue their research interests into the following academic year and beyond in anticipation of completion of a Department or Institute Honors Thesis.
 Upon the completion of these undergraduate research experiences the student has acquired a meaningful and in depth knowledge of the research process and has a realistic idea of what is involved in pursuing post-graduate studies.
-The program is funded through a private endowment that provides funds for 5-6 student summer stipends plus room, board, six hours of academic credit, and spending money.